Charlie Harper (Two and a Half Men): History

 Charlie and Alan have an estranged relationship with their mother and try to avoid her at all costs; Charlie refers to her as "a Satan".
 Not much is known about their biological father, Francis Harper, except that when Charlie thinks back he says he was a horrible son to him.
 Evelyn, even after multiple marriages, still keeps her first husband's name (Harper).
-Charlie also once had a hallucination of his father Francis telling him to take care of his mother, which horrified him, but when he saw an old gangster film, he realized that he "misunderstood" him, and to actually kill her when he is able to.
+Charlie also once had a hallucination of his father Francis telling him to take care of his mother, which horrified him, but when he saw an old gangster film, he realized that he "misunderstood"; his father actually wants him to kill her when he can manage this.

 Charlie is often unappreciative towards Alan.
 In one episode he made Alan go on a date in spite of being sick with the flu, merely in order to afford him (Charlie) the opportunity to have "revenge sex".
 In another episode when Alan got upset in a bookstore and wanted to miss a movie that they were going to see Charlie replied, "So I'm supposed to miss the movie just because you had a nervous breakdown.
 Don't you think that is a little selfish, Alan?"
 Furthermore, after Alan's second divorce Alan tells Charlie that he needs him in front of a crowd of people to which Charlie retorts, "Anyone know a Charlie?"
 He additionally derives enjoyment from rubbing his own success in Alan's face and further worsening Alan's situations just for the fun of it.
 He is particularly critical about Alan's situation with Judith, especially since he told Alan not to marry her and tried to bribe him with a $1000 prostitute.

-While Charlie cares about his nephew Jake and, at the beginning of the show, used him to get dates, he often makes jokes revolving around Jake's apparent lack of intellectual ability, and often states that he is destined to be a doorstop or a fry cook, and states that he is not a kid, but a "gassy dwarf".
+While Charlie cares about his nephew Jake and, at the beginning of the show, used him to get dates, he often makes jokes about Jake's apparent lack of intellectual ability, and often states that he is destined to be a doorstop or a fry cook, and states that he is not a kid, but a "gassy dwarf".
 Nevertheless, it is often shown that Charlie genuinely loves Jake, and sometimes acts like a father to him, giving him advice, that Alan is unable to give.
 In the episode "Ate the Hamburgers, Wearing the Hats" Jake gets an injury and Charlie goes out of his way to make sure that he's safe.
-In the episode "The Mooch at the Boo" Jake and his neighbor, a pretty girl named Celeste, disappear together and Celeste's father Jerome (played by Michael Clarke Duncan), an ex-football player, came looking.
-When they were found kissing, Charlie later said to Jerome that he would take the beating intended for Jake.
+In the episode "The Mooch at the Boo" Jake and his neighbor, a pretty girl named Celeste, disappear together and Celeste's father, ex-football player Jerome (Michael Clarke Duncan), comes looking for them; when they're found kissing, Charlie tells Jerome that he'll take the beating intended for Jake.